This is another topic that has been heavily requested by you guys.

 You can gain the same amount of muscle in all of these rep ranges, but heavier reps under five will beat you up training to failure.

-That’s why for the most part, 6-12 for the majority of your movements and 12-20 for some smaller movements is advised.
+That’s why for the most part, 5-8 for the majority of your movements and even your smaller isolation exercises are going to give you the best of both worlds.

 Keep it simple.